U.S. Tariff Impact on Great Lakes Shipping

 “No one wins; it is bad news for the economy, and it doesn’t matter which side of the border you are on,” Porter said.
 “It puts upward pressure on inflation and downward pressure on growth.”

 Porter believes the auto industry is the most vulnerable sector in the trade war.
 He also believes tariffs would put pressure on the Great Lakes maritime industry.
-“Anything related to manufacturing, such as automotives, metals—these sectors are all dependent on the maritime industry,” Porter said.
+“Anything related to manufacturing, such as automotives and metals—these sectors are all dependent on the maritime industry,” Porter said.
 “As these sectors feel the effects of tariffs it would impact trade on the Great Lakes.
-However, I think the U.S. and Canadian governments would look at supplying support to industries that would be directly affected by the tariffs.
+However, I think the U.S. and Canadian governments would look at supplying support to industries that would be directly affected by the tariffs.”

 The American Association of Port Authorities (AAPA) released the following statement in anticipation of the possible tariffs.